Thai Fight: Judging

 Fights can be won by decision, knockout or technical knockout.
 Three knockdowns will automatically result in a technical knockout.

 In Thai Fight, knockdowns are scored differently from conventional Muay Thai and kickboxing.
 If a knockdown is scored, the dominant fighter will be awarded 10–9 round.
 In the event a fighter scores two knockdowns in the same round, the round will be scored 10–8 in favor of the dominant fighter.
 Otherwise, rounds are judged based on a fighter's aggression, striking volume and use of Muay Thai techniques.
 In recent Thai Fight events, use of certain mae mai and luk mai techniques can earn a fighter performance-based cash bonuses.

 Weight classes

 While there are no official weight classes in Thai Fight, with superfights being held at varying weight classes, there are 4 titles across three weight classes during the Thai Fight King's Cup Tournament.

-The inaugural Thai Fight tournament in 2010 saw fighters contesting for the 67kg welterweight tournament title.
-The 2011 tournament saw the introduction of the 70kg title.
-Up until 2013, the only tournament titles in Thai Fight were the 67kg and 70kg King's Cup Tournament.
-The 70kg Kard Chuek title was first contested for in 2013.
-In 2014, the first Thai Fight 72.5kg King's Cup Tournament was held.
+The inaugural Thai Fight tournament in 2010 saw fighters contesting for the 67 kg welterweight tournament title.
+The 2011 tournament saw the introduction of the 70 kg title.
+Up until 2013, the only tournament titles in Thai Fight were the 67 kg and 70 kg King's Cup Tournament.
+The 70 kg Kard Chuek title was first contested for in 2013.
+In 2014, the first Thai Fight 72.5 kg King's Cup Tournament was held.
 Thai Fight also held a one-time Heavyweight Tournament in 2012, where fighters weighing over 100 kilograms competed.